02

 Background:

-In this project, I optimized the overall user experience to improve usability and built a consistent design system for the platform to simplify maintenance tasks for the R&D team.
+In this project, I optimized the overall user experience, designed the entire platform from 0 to 1, and established a consistent design system for the platform to simplify maintenance tasks for the R&D team.

 Challenge 01

-How might we display IoT device statuses on a map clearly and informatively?
+How might we display IoT device statuses clearly and informatively?

 Problem: